 The Council’s Artist Innovation Fellowship Program celebrates the artistic process and supports professional artists in all artistic disciplines with funding to pursue new avenues of creativity, expand upon current work, and other endeavors to propel his/her career forward.
 Selected by a regional panel of discipline-specific arts professionals, applicants are evaluated according to the quality of the applicant’s artistic work, the strength of their proposed fellowship activities and its relation to their work, and the intended impact on the applicant and his/her work.
 Fellowships are awarded to applicants who demonstrate a sustained level of accomplishment, commitment, and artistic excellence.

 Through the extraordinary support of the Cornelia T. Bailey Foundation, the Cultural Council is offering an expanded third round of the groundbreaking Artist Innovation Fellowship program.
 This third round will provide $7,500 grants to 10 artists across all artistic disciplines to allow artists to explore the creation of new works, conduct research, participate in retreats or workshops, study with master artists in their field, or travel to gain new insight and inspiration for new work.
-Applications are NOW AVAILABLE for the third round.
-The deadline for submission is December 22, 2023.
-In addition, the Council will offer 4 workshops throughout Palm Beach County to assist creative professionals in the application process.
-Information about the program, guidelines, application materials, and workshop dates and locations are available here.

 To learn more about previous recipients of the Artist Innovation Fellowship, click here.

 Artist Ambassador Program